psychoinformatics-de/ipsy-docs/source/internal/data_center/network.rst

 1x Switch HP ProCurve 1700-24 (J9080A)

  * 24x 100Mb Ports
- * management interface is at 10.0.1.232 (accessible behind Medusa only)
+ * web admin interface is at 10.0.1.232 (accessible behind Medusa only)